SystemsApproach/tcpcc/algorithm.rst

 TCP to store the record of when a segment was transmitted; it stores the time in the segment itself.
 Note that the endpoints in the connection do not need synchronized clocks, since the timestamp is written and read at the same end of the connection.
+This improves the measurement of RTT and hence reduces the risk of incorrect timeouts due to poor RTT estimates.

-This timestamp extensions serves a dual purpose, in that it also provides a means to define a 64-bit sequence number field, addressing the shortcomings of TCP's 32-bit timestamp outlined in Section 2.2.
+This timestamp extensions serves a second purpose, in that it also provides a means to define a 64-bit sequence number field, addressing the shortcomings of TCP's 32-bit timestamp outlined in Section 2.2.
 Specifically, TCP decides whether to accept or reject a segment based